The Biggest Milestone in the History of Cryptography is Quietly Upon Us

 It is worse for national defense.
 From its inception the National Security Agency used a simple modus operandi: get the adversary to use ciphers that appear to serious cryptographers as hard and secure, while secretly cracking them and reading the enemy's mail.
 This strategy was based on building a pool of unmatched hidden mathematical talent that used its advantage to distinguish itself over its adversaries.
 The glorious (mostly still stealth) history of the NSA proves the efficacy of this smarter mathematician strategy.
 If math insight becomes irrelevant then the National Security Agency will have to recalibrate its operation, and find a replacement to its current winning strategy.

+2.0 How did math lose its grip on cryptography?

 What happened?
-How did math lose its grip on cryptography?

 All along mathematics worked with a partner: randomness: pattern-devoid data.
 It was a junior partner.
 Randomness was expressed through a known-size key drawn from a large but finite key space, subject to brute force cryptanalysis.
 Everything beside this key was pattern-bearing mathematical complexity.
 To generate an effective ciphertext from a given plaintext two ingredients were deployed: a pattern-devoid element (the randomized key), and a pattern-bearing element: the algorithmic construction, the non-randomized parameters.

 [Ciphertext] = f[ Plaintext, Pattern-Devoid Ingredient, Pattern-Bearing ingredient ]